stndrs/db_pool/README.md

 If all connections are checked out, new callers attempting to check out will be added to a FIFO queue.
 Callers waiting in the queue will be given connections as they become available.

-Callers are monitored so if they crash their checked out connections can be added back to the pool.
+Callers are monitored so if they crash their checked out connections are closed and replaced with new ones.

 ```gleam
 import database